rnc-archive/apple-authentication/README.md

-# Sign In with Apple for React Native
+# Apple Authentication for React Native

 ---

 **🚧 UNDER CONSTRUCTION 🚧**

 *This library is not currently released.
 The README below shows what the library will eventually do.
-Take a look in the [issues](https://github.com/react-native-community/apple-sign-in/issues) page for discussions on our progress.*
+Take a look in the [issues](https://github.com/react-native-community/apple-authentication/issues) page for discussions on our progress.*

 ---

 ![Supports iOS](https://img.shields.io/badge/platforms-ios-lightgrey.svg) ![MIT License](https://img.shields.io/npm/l/@react-native-community/netinfo.svg)

 Allows you to easily implement Sign In with Apple for your React Native app.
+In the future this will support additional Apple sign in methods from their [AuthenticationService](https://developer.apple.com/documentation/authenticationservices?language=objc) framework.

 ## Getting started

 Install the library using either Yarn:

 ```
-yarn add @react-native-community/apple-sign-in
+yarn add @react-native-community/apple-authentication
 ```

 or npm:

 ```
-npm install --save @react-native-community/apple-sign-in
+npm install --save @react-native-community/apple-authentication
 ```

 You then need to link the native parts of the library for the platforms you are using.
 The easiest way to link the library is using the CLI tool by running this command from the root of your project:

 ```
-react-native link @react-native-community/apple-sign-in
+react-native link @react-native-community/apple-authentication
 ```

 If you can't or don't want to use the CLI tool, you can also manually link the library using the instructions below (click on the arrow to show them):